-We toss these phrases around a lot in our relationships.
-We expect them, in pivotal moments, to transform our relationships: to acknowledge a deeply thoughtful gesture, to help us level up from crush to partner, to grant us absolution when we’ve wronged.
+We toss these phrases around a lot.
+We also expect them, in pivotal moments, to transform our relationships: to acknowledge a deeply thoughtful gesture, to help us level up from crush to partner, to grant us absolution when we’ve wronged.

 But we also reach for them unthinkingly, in routinized exchanges.
 Shot back and forth, these knee-jerk assurances feel less like sacred relational tools and more like obligatory conversational tokens: “Sorry” cues “no worries,” and “thanks!” cues “no problem.”
 A quick “love you” receives another thoughtless, knee-jerk “love you” in exchange.
 Cemented in our conversations, their meanings bleach with uncareful use.